leakrullp/various-notes/0_Using_different_Github_accounts.md

 [includeIf "gitdir:/Users/your-username/Documents/GitHub/personal/**"]
     path = ~/.gitconfig-personal
 ```

 Because you can customize the directory paths, your ITU and personal directories can be located in different places and not in the same folder.
 But I like this simple setup.
 You save and close a file in the terminal by clicking `^X` and then `Y`.

 Now we need to create the `.gitconfig-itu` and `.gitconfig-personal`.
-For simplicity keep these in the same place as the .gitconfig source file.
+For simplicity, keep these in the same place as the main .gitconfig file.
 When you open it, the terminal will show you the path at the top.
-It will typically be your home directory, which you can access with the command `cd ~`.
+It will typically be your home directory.

 Go to the directory and create the files by typing first `touch .gitconfig-itu` and then `touch .gitconfig-personal`.
-Then open first the ITU file and add the lines
+You open a file by typing `nano <filename>`.
+Then open first the ITU file and add the lines:

 ```zsh
 [user]